 - Standard Level subjects will satisfy AS Level subject requirements, and Higher Level subjects will satisfy A Level subject requirements.

 We expect applicants taking other recognised examinations to demonstrate a level of understanding in science and mathematics roughly equivalent to those applying with A Levels.
 Refer to the Entrance requirements for details of other qualifications and please consult any College Admissions Tutor for further advice.

-Graduates wishing to study Veterinary Medicine may apply as an affiliated student to Lucy Cavendish, St Edmund's or Wolfson Colleges with:
+Graduates wishing to study Veterinary Medicine may apply as an affiliated student to one of Lucy Cavendish, St Edmund's or Wolfson Colleges with:

-- a good Honours degree (2.1 or above, science subjects are desirable)
+- a good Honours degree (II.1 or above, science subjects are desirable)